jmpp/ImageInGame.js/README.md

 * `sWidth` and `sHeight` corresponds to the width and height of the canvas area which will be displayed.
 If not specified, they'll be automatically replaced with the whole image width and height.

-* `sx` and `sy` corresponds to the reference point of the canvas within the image.
+* `sx` and `sy` corresponds to the coordinates of the canvas within the image.
 If not specified, they'll be automatically set to 0

 * The `animDirection` property can take 4 values : `'left2right'` (by default), `'right2left'`, `'top2bottom'` and `'bottom2top'`.
 It will specify how the canvas will move within the animation.